-Example: Cut up clothing Leading: Did staff tell you they were going to cut up your clothing convenience?
-Non-leading: on-leading: What happened to your clothing?
+Example: Cut up clothing Leading: Did staff tell you they were going to cut up your clothing for their convenience?
+Non-leading: What happened to your clothing?
 Leading: Did staff explain why they cut up your clothing?
 Non-leading: Did anyone say anything to you about your clothing?